• Skip to primary navigation

 • Place melted butter in large mixer bowl.
 Add cocoa, stirring until smooth.

 • Gradually beat in powdered sugar, milk and vanilla, beating until smooth.
 If necessary add additional milk, ½ teaspoon at a time, beating until spreading consistency.
-About 3 cups frosting.
+Frost cake after the cake has cooled.
+Makes about 3 cups of frosting.

 Nutrition